-3. The broadening of the definition of scholarship helps ensure that scholarly work in areas both within and outside discovery can be appropriately recognized and rewarded, yet it does not seek to open the floodgate by treating anything as scholarship.
+- 3. The broadening of the definition of scholarship helps ensure that scholarly work in areas both within and outside discovery can be appropriately recognized and rewarded, yet it does not seek to open the floodgate by treating anything as scholarship.
 This leads to the question of how the work should be documented and the criteria that should be used to assess its quality.

-4. Academics feel relatively confident about their ability to assess specialized research, but they are less certain about what qualities to look for in other kinds of scholarship, and how to document and reward that work.
-In Scholarship Assessed: Evaluation of the Professoriate2, the authors suggest that the four kinds of scholarly activities, regardless of how variable their products, must be evaluated according to a common set of criteria (which they refer as "quality standards of excellence") that captures and acknowledges what they share as scholarly acts.
+- 4. Academics feel relatively confident about their ability to assess specialized research, but they are less certain about what qualities to look for in other kinds of scholarship, and how to document and reward that work.
+In Scholarship Assessed: Evaluation of the Professoriate, the authors suggest that the four kinds of scholarly activities, regardless of how variable their products, must be evaluated according to a common set of criteria (which they refer as "quality standards of excellence") that captures and acknowledges what they share as scholarly acts.
 The criteria are:

 - clear goals;

 - adequate preparation;

 - appropriate methods;

 - significant results;

 - effective presentation; and

 - reflective critique.

-5. The authors also suggest a list of questions (see below) for each criterion to be considered when assessing a scholar's achievements in a particular category of scholarship.
+- 5. The authors also suggest a list of questions (see below) for each criterion to be considered when assessing a scholar's achievements in a particular category of scholarship.
 In return, scholars should also take into account these guiding questions when preparing their work for evaluation:

-- (a) For clear goals, the possible questions include whether the scholar states the basic purposes of his or her work clearly; whether the objectives are realistic and achievable; and whether he or she identifies important questions in the field. - (b) For adequate preparation, the possible questions include whether the scholar shows an understanding of existing scholarship in the field; whether the necessary skills are brought to his or her work; and whether the necessary resources are brought together to move the project forward. - (c) For appropriate methods, the possible questions include whether the scholar uses methods appropriate to the goals; whether they apply methods effectively; and whether they are ready to modify procedures in response to changing circumstances.
+- (a) For clear goals, the possible questions include whether the scholar states the basic purposes of his or her work clearly; whether the objectives are realistic and achievable; and whether he or she identifies important questions in the field.

+- (b) For adequate preparation, the possible questions include whether the scholar shows an understanding of existing scholarship in the field;

-2 A Special Report of the Carnegie Foundation for the Advancement of Teaching, by Charles E Glassick, Mary Taylor Huber, and Gene I. Maeroff, 1997
+&lt;sup>2 A Special Report of the Carnegie Foundation for the Advancement of Teaching, by Charles E Glassick, Mary Taylor Huber, and Gene I. Maeroff, 1997 whether the necessary skills are brought to his or her work; and whether the necessary resources are brought together to move the project forward.